• Home

 We used the standardized "Tea Bag decomposition" methodology to measure decomposition.
 Red and green tea bags were buried for ~90 days in the four treatment combinations (legacy leave and remove x current year leave and remove)

-Preliminary results suggest that decomposition in yards is affected by the legacy treatments - if leaf litter has historically been removed - but not by a single year manipulation.
+We found that decomposition in yards is affected by the legacy treatments - if leaf litter has historically been removed - but not by a single year manipulation.

 Understanding insect life cycle transitions in urban areas